morotsman/morotsman.github.io/_posts/2020-07-06-add-google-analytics.markdown

 ## Add google-analytics.html

-Create a new file called google-analytics.html in the _includes directory (I also had to create the directorty)
+Create a new file called google-analytics.html in the _includes directory (I also had to create the directory)

 ![Tracking code]({{ site.url }}/assets/adding_ga/Directory.png)